Natalie Bassingthwaighte: Reality television

 In 2008, Bassingthwaighte made her debut as a television presenter, hosting the Australian version of So You Think You Can Dance.
 She hosted the show for its first three seasons and received two nominations at the 2009 Logie Awards for a Gold Logie Award for Most Popular Personality and a Silver Logie Award for Most Popular Presenter.
 She received another nomination for Most Popular Presenter at the 2010 Logie Awards.
 In 2011, Bassingthwaighte replaced Natalie Imbruglia as a judge and mentor on the third season of The X Factor Australia.
-She also returned for the show's fourth, fifth and sixth seasons.
-In 2015, Bassingthwaighte replaced Natalia Kills midway through the second season of The X Factor New Zealand after Kills was fired from the show for humiliating a contestant.
-In 2017, she became a contestant on the third season of the reality series I'm a Celebrity...Get Me Out of Here!
+She also returned for the show's fourth, fifth and sixth seasons until Chris Isaak replaced her.
+In 2015, Bassingthwaighte replaced Natalia Kills midway through the second season of The X Factor New Zealand after Kills was fired from the show for humiliating a contestant from Melanie Blatt’s team.
+Bassingthwaite's (previously Kills’) contestant, Beau Monga, eventually won the series, making it her only win as a coach in the history of the franchise.
+Two years later, in 2017, she became a contestant on the third season of the reality series I'm a Celebrity...Get Me Out of Here!
 Australia, where she competed for her chosen charity, the Sister2Sister program for the Life Changing Experiences Foundation.
 Bassingthwaighte made it to the show's grand finale and placed third in the competition.
+In May 2024, Network 10 announced that Bassingthwaighte would appear on the forthcoming eighth season of The Amazing Race Australia as a celebrity contestant alongside her sister Melinda Sheldrick.
+It is the second celebrity season of the show.